readyready15728/misc/awakemud-notes.md

 languages the old-fashioned way too.
 * A woman in the lobby of Mitsuhama Tower practices Negotiation and Corporate Etiquette.
+* Some of the samurai guards at the top of Mitsuhama have pretty decent helmets.
 * Mr. Jones in the Knight Errant Training Facility offers work.
 * Takashi Takechi in the Knight Errant Training Facility sells guns and ammunition.